aurelien-brabant/inception/README.md

 # inception

-Inception is a system administration and networking project involving docker and docker-compose, asking us to setup multiple docker containers that work together as a complete infrastructure.
+Inception is a school 42 system administration and networking project involving docker and docker-compose, asking us to setup multiple docker containers that work together as a complete infrastructure.

 I decided to reuse an old version of my website https://aurelienbrabant.fr for the static website bonus.